 There are other options too, of course – you might also choose to stake your coins using a hot wallet (software wallet).
-The advantage of this is that you retain complete control over your private keys, and therefore complete ownership of your assets, even as they’re staked.
+The advantage of this is that you retain complete control over your private keys.
+Therefore maintaining complete ownership of your assets, even as they’re staked.

 The other key question when you’re staking is which validator node you use.

-Ultimately, when you stake your coins, you’re nominating a validator node and relying on it to behave the way it should.
+Ultimately, when you stake your coins, you’re nominating a validator node.
+Relying on it to behave the way it should.
 But what if it doesn’t?

-If the node you staked exhibits bad behaviour – such as being offline for long periods of time – the network automatically “slashes” some of its staked coins, incentivizing it to perform properly again.
-And this results in your coins being slashed too.
+If the node you staked exhibits bad behavior – such as being offline for long periods of time – the network automatically “slashes” some of its staked coins.
+Incentivizing it to perform properly again and results in your coins being slashed too.

-So finding a validator you trust is a big factor in your staking experience, something that can be difficult in the fast-expanding DeFi ecosystem.
+Finding a validator you trust is a big factor in your staking experience.
+Something that can be difficult in the fast-expanding DeFi ecosystem.

 Why Stake With Ledger Validator Node?

 Great question.
-As you know, your choice of wallet and validator node are what define your staking experience – and with Ledger, you can tick both these boxes seamlessly.
+As you know, your choice of wallet and validator node are what define your staking experience.
+With Ledger, you can tick both these boxes seamlessly.